|

 the kind of poet that I "could be."
 I decided then that I would dedicate my complete,

-- SV: This assumption about what a poem "should be"--can you elaborate on this statement?
+literary practice to nothing but a whole array of formalistic innovations.
+SV: This assumption about what a poem "should be"--can you elaborate on this statement?

 Why has the emotive lyric become almost synonymous with poetry as such?
+CB: Unlike other artists in other domains where avant-garde practice is normative,

 poets have little incentive to range very distantly outside the catechism of their own